Towards Consistent Detection of Cognitive Distortions: LLM-Based Annotation and Dataset-Agnostic Evaluation: CD Annotation Validation

 \subsection{Final Label Selection}

 The final selection of label(s), traditionally carried out by majority voting, i.e., labels appearing in at least 3 out of 5 runs would be selected, sets a low threshold for confidence.
 Instead, we prioritize labels that recur in at least 4 out of 5 runs, effectively simulating a higher confidence interval, treating it as a strong indicator of model certainty, resulting in more robust and reliable labels.
-Data points that do not meet this threshold are assigned special categories to indicate annotation ambiguity\footnote{Details on these special categories is provided in the Appendix \ref{appendix:label_dist}}.
+Data points that do not meet this threshold are assigned special categories to indicate annotation ambiguity (\textit{see Appendix \ref{appendix:label_dist} for more details}).

 This process was repeated for all the configurations considered, providing a total of 8 sets of final labels, i.e., per configuration, we have: 1) \textsc{MLP labels}, derived from the Multi-Label Prompt, 2) \textsc{RLP labels}, derived from the Rank-Label Prompt.
 We also include \textsc{golden labels}, taken from \citet{shreevastava2021detecting}.
+The distribution of final labels can be seen in Appendix \ref{appendix:label_dist} Table \ref{tab:label distributioon}.